Frequency-Domain Characterization of Load Demand from Electrified Highways: EVs Moving at Common Constant Speeds

+Therefore, the DWPT load may have insignificant frequency content as $N$ grows, as verified numerically in Sections~\ref{sec:matlab_tests}--\ref{sec:sumo}.

-\subsection{Scenario S3): Vehicle Platoons}
+\subsection{Scenario S$_3$: Vehicle Platoons}

 Vehicles driving on a highway often form \emph{platoons}, i.e., groups of vehicles moving together at the same speed.
 This subsection studies the effect of EV platoons on the DWPT signal.
 Suppose the $N$ EVs served by an ER segment form platoons.
-To ease the analysis under \emph{S3)}, we assume: \begin{itemize} \item[\emph{i)}] each platoon has the same number of EVs, $Q$; \item[\emph{ii)}] EVs within a platoon are perfectly time-synchronized; \item[\emph{iii)}] the timing for each platoon is iid and uniformly in $[0,T)$; \item[\emph{iv)}] EV densities are iid of given mean $\mu_a$ and variance $\sigma_a^2$. \end{itemize} Assumption \emph{ii)} considers the worst-case scenario where EVs within a platoon move synchronized and at spacings that are integer multiples of $D$.
-Scenario \emph{S3)} can be studied by combining \emph{S1)} and \emph{S2)}.
-If EVs within a platoon get synchronized, they can be modeled as a single EV of a larger rating.
+To ease the analysis under \emph{S$_3$}, we assume: \begin{itemize} \item[\emph{i)}] Each platoon has the same number of EVs. {The number of EVs per platoon will be denoted by $Q$}; \item[\emph{ii)}] EVs within a platoon are perfectly time-synchronized; \item[\emph{iii)}] The timing for each platoon is i.i.d. and uniformly in $[0,T)$; \item[\emph{iv)}] EV densities are i.i.d. of given mean $\mu_a$ and variance $\sigma_a^2$. \end{itemize} Assumption \emph{ii)} considers the worst-case scenario where EVs within a platoon move synchronized and at spacings that are integer multiples of $D$.
+Scenario \emph{S$_3$} can be studied by combining \emph{S$_1$} and \emph{S$_2$}.
+If EVs within a platoon are synchronized, they can be modeled as a single EV with a higher rating.
 On the other hand, timings across platoons can be modeled as independent and uniformly distributed.
-Based on these two points, we next derive the PSD of $p(t)$ under \emph{S3)}.
+Based on these two points, we next derive the PSD of $p(t)$ under \emph{S$_3$}.

-\begin{lemma} Under the assumptions of {S3)}, the mean of $p(t)$ is $N\mu_a c_0$ and its PSD is
+\begin{lemma} Under the assumptions of {S$_3$}, the mean of $p(t)$ is $N\mu_a c_0$ and its PSD is

 \end{lemma}